waksana/scheme/README.md

 ## Register Machine

-Every program is a Register Machine which can achieve some sort of functionality.
+Every program defines a Register Machine which can achieve some sort of functionality.
 Basically the machine has three parts: Datapath, Controller and Stack.

 ### Datapath